Author's purpose guide for teachers and students.

 author's purpose | authors purpose persuade 1 | The Author's Purpose for students and teachers | literacyideas.com

-Definition: This is a very common purpose of writing, particularly in nonfiction writing.
-When a text is written to persuade, it will aim to convince the reader of the merits of a particular point of view.
-With this type of writing, the author will attempt to persuade the reader to agree with this point of view and/or subsequently take a particular course of action.
+Definition: This is a prevalent purpose of writing, particularly in nonfiction.
+When a text is written to persuade, it aims to convince the reader of the merits of a particular point of view.
+In this type of writing, the author attempts to persuade the reader to agree with this point of view and/or subsequently take a particular course of action.

 Examples: This purpose can be found in all kinds of writing.
 It can even be in fiction writing when the author has an agenda, consciously or unconsciously.
 However, it is most commonly the motivation behind essays, advertisements, and political writing, such as speech and propaganda.